spatie/laravel-analytics/README.md

 ```

 ###Currently active visitors
-This method uses the [real time reporting API](https://developers.google.com/analytics/devguides/reporting/realtime/v3/).
+This method uses the [Real Time Reporting API](https://developers.google.com/analytics/devguides/reporting/realtime/v3/).
 It returns the amount of visitors that is viewing your site
 right now.
 ```php
     /**